globeinteractive.com: Making the Business of Life Easier

 Globe Forums

-bullet Election wild cards?
+Election wild cards?

 What is more likely to influence voters if a federal election is indeed called: the bad news for the Liberals in the Auditor-General's Oct.
 17 HRDC scandal report, or the good news expected in the government's Oct.
 18 mini-budget?